wulfland/AccelerateDevOps/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: :beetle: Bug report
 about: Create a report to help us improve
-title: ''
+title: 'Title of the bug'
-labels: ''
+labels: 'Bug, Unplanned'
-assignees: ''
+assignees: '@wulfland'

+---

+---
+name: 🐞 Bug report
+about: Create a report about something that is not working
 ---

 **Describe the bug**